pantheon-systems/update-tool/README.md

 ### Releasing

-To release a new version of the updatinate tool, run:
+To release a new version of the Update Tool, run:

 - `composer release`